Napam/bounty/README.md

 1. Assuming you have npm installed properly, you should now be able to run `bounty` in the terminal.

-# Info
+# Core bounty configuration

 The first `bounty` invocation will prompt for user info.
 The core bounty info is then stored in `~/.bounty/config.json`, which you can alter manually in case you want to change or fix something.
-The core config is for example
+There will also be provider specific configuration files.
+See more about them below.
+The core config is for example:

 ```json
 {